 Make your sunset photos a little more spectacular during Manhattanhenge, also known as the phenomenon when the sun aligns with the Manhattan grid.
 It occurs only four days each year, so don't miss your chance to see it!

 Manhattanhenge lasts for only a few minutes at sunset.
-During that time, thousands of people gather in NYC's streets and parks to witness it.
+During that time, people gather in NYC's streets and parks to witness it.
 In these moments, the sun kisses the grid's horizon and the sun's golden rays stream directly through Manhattan's major cross streets from west to east.

 When to See Manhattanhenge

 Half-Sun Manhattanhenge: Friday, May 29, 2020 and Sunday, July 12, 2020

 Full-Sun Manhattanhenge: Saturday, May 30, 2020 and Saturday, July 11, 2020